tshort/HelpTestbed.jl/README.md

 ## The main idea

 The main idea is that everything is decentralized.
 Nothing needs to be generated when you add a package.
-Help commands and web help both go looking for help.
-From the REPL, you could ask for help in several
+Help commands and browser-based help both go looking for help.
+From the REPL, you could ask for help in several ways:
-ways:

 ```julia
 @help mydataframe["col1"]   # figures out the function name and package based on the function call